-This book is being posted one chapter at a time on Naomi’s website
+This book is being posted one chapter at a time.
+This chapter contains

 Any part of this book or its chapters may be reproduced only with permission of the author.

 Cover and interior art design: Homer Caravajal

 Printed in The United States of America